websemantics/awesome-ant-design/README.md

 - [Ant Visualization](https://antv.alipay.com/) - Professional data visualization specification that aims to put several years of valuable data pattern group work in the process of exploring data visualization to share with all people who need data visualization theory.
 AntV consists of few parts, data, design specifications and rules for use of the chart, ([Read more](https://github.com/antvis/feedback)).
 - [Ant Motion](http://motion.ant.design/) - Efficient motion design solutions that complies with Ant Design Visual specification with React implementation.
 Create your own template with this awesome tool provided by the folks at Ant Design [here](http://motion.ant.design/cases/splicing).
 - [Ant UX](http://ux.ant.design/) - Make a sitemap template for UX design using [Omnigraffle](https://www.omnigroup.com/omnigraffle), [Sketch](https://www.sketchapp.com/) or [Axure](http://www.axure.com/).
 This is a library which assists designers to define, refine and finalize the inter-page logic of their products.
+- [Semantic Ant](https://github.com/websemantics/semantic-ant) - Custom theme for building beautiful modern Web apps with the combined awesomeness of Semantic-UI framework and the elegant minimal styles of Ant Design for beautiful and responsive layouts.

 ## Vue.js